jinal/sdk-ios/TROUBLESHOOTING.markdown

 Content Units
 -------------
-### "If I don't set up any content units on a placement I'm requesting, 	_-request:didFailWithError:_ is executed."
+### "If I don't set up any content units on a placement I'm requesting, the request error delegate( _-request:didFailWithError:_ ) is called."

-The SDK uses the error delegate on any content request that doesn't produce a valid content unit.
+The SDK calls the request error delegate on any content request that doesn't produce a valid content unit.
 Your app will need to accomodate this behavior if you are planning on having placements that will only sometimes have content units assigned to them.

 ### "When I'm showing a content unit, the close button seems to be invisible."
 - Did you include PlayHaven.bundle?